Last Updated: September 30, 2014

 TCGA is a community resource project and data are made available rapidly after generation for community research use.
-To act in accord with the Fort Lauderdale principles and support the continued prompt public release of large-scale genomic data prior to publication, researchers who plan to prepare manuscripts containing descriptions of TCGA data that would be of comparable scope to an initial TCGA comprehensive, global analysis publication, and journal editors who receive such manuscripts, are encouraged to coordinate their independent reports with TCGA's publication schedule.
+To act in accord with the Fort Lauderdale principles and support the continued prompt public release of large-scale genomic data prior to publication, researchers who plan to prepare reports (publications or presentations) containing descriptions of TCGA data that would be of comparable scope to an initial TCGA comprehensive, global analysis publication, and journal editors or conference organizers who receive such reports, are encouraged to coordinate their independent reports with TCGA's publication schedule.
 Specifically, comparable scope is defined as global genome-wide analysis of TCGA data from more than one platform OR analysis of data from a single platform across more than one tumor type under moratorium.
-Publication involving such analyses is restricted prior to the TCGA publication moratorium release date as described further below.
+Publications or presentations involving such analyses are restricted prior to the TCGA publication moratorium release date as described further below.

 TCGA defines a global analysis publication as the first paper authored by The Cancer Genome Atlas Research Network which includes the data from at least 100 cases of a specific tumor type and includes analysis of much of the existing TCGA data on that tumor type at the time.
 For rare tumor projects a global analysis publication includes data from a majority of the qualified cases and much of the existing data on that tumor type.
 Specifically, these manuscripts report on the comprehensive, integrated analysis of multiple TCGA datasets available including, but not limited to, copy number variation, gene and miRNA expression, promoter methylation and DNA sequence/mutation analysis.
 A global analysis publication is also defined as an analysis of data from a single platform across more than one tumor type under moratorium.
 Prior to a global analysis publication on a specific tumor type, available datasets should be considered pre-publication data subject to the standard principles of scientific etiquette regarding publication of findings using data obtained from other sources.